 Neem (azadirachta)

-It is considered a miraculous tree for its medicinal effects.
+Neem is considered a miraculous tree for its medicinal effects.
 It is rich in alkaloids, flavonoids and terpenoids.
 Its root and stem bark contain nimbidiol, which is a diterpenoid that causes intestinal disaccharidase and glucoamylase inhibition[43].
 Pingali et al[44] included 80 diabetes patients who were on metformin.
 Neem extract was prepared from its leaves and twigs and patients were randomly assigned to take capsules of 250 mg, 500 mg and 1000 mg of this extract.
 After 3 mo, significant reduction in FBS (23 mg/dL), HbA1C (1.5%) and HOMA-IR (2.6%) was noticed in the 1000 mg group.
 It can certainly be a weapon to combat DM as a herbal product.

 Sweet potato (ipomoea)

 This plant is native to the tropical and subtropical belts.
 Apart from cooking, it is also used in traditional medicine for DM.
 Its active compounds are isolated from leaves and tuber.
 It is rich in anthocyanins, polyphenols and flavonoids.
-Ludvik et al[45] have shown 4 g powder of sweet potato can reduce FBS from 10 to 19 mg/dL and HbA1C reduction of 0.21% to 0.3%.
+Ludvik et al[45] have shown that 4 g powder of sweet potato can reduce FBS from 10 to 19 mg/dL and reduce HbA1C by 0.21% - 0.3%.

 Amla (emblica)